 12/06/04 Called and talk to customer service.
 Informed them that the information in the ad was incorrect, and a brief history of my problem with their sales representative.
 She said that they will look over ad and give me a call back.

 Received VM from ** from Verizon.
 Called him back at 1-800-445-9050 ext 4590.
-He listened to my complaint and mentioned if I choose to use Verizon, I would deal with Zak again.
+He listened to my complaint and mentioned if I choose to use Verizon, I would deal with ** again.
 I informed him I had decided a few months ago not to use Verizon.

 12/22/04, Called Verizon billing at 1-800-445-9050. no answer 4575.
 Talked to **.
 12/28/04.
-Called Charles Boreno (972-719-3630).
+Called ** (972-719-3630).
 Was out of office.
-Called Melinda at 800-336-3407, extension 3964 – left message on voice mail regarding questions to my account
+Called ** at 800-336-3407, extension ** – left message on voice mail regarding questions to my account.

 Submitted complaint to BBB online.
 2/17/05 Received call from Jan (Verizon customer service: 972-518-2700 or 800-445-9050 ext **) inquiring about complaint sent to BBB.
 I explained the basis for complaint.
 I have a more detailed account of what happened.
 My financial credit is strong.
 This is the first instance in my life I had to write to an agency such as the BBB.

 MONTICELLO, GEORGIA -- This being my first computer bought the PC card from Verizon after telling the Verizon sales representative I wanted the best plan available.
 As it turns out they hyped this plan up as being the best thing since sliced bread, emphasizing "unlimited, unlimited" pointing out everything but a cap on usage.

 This being my first computer was foolish enough to believe that Verizon was a truthful honest company and their sales reps are their to help the customer get the best plan based on his or her needs and was their to make the customer happy, but no that old fashioned treating your customer honestly and fairly is not allowed by Verizon.
 They employ liars and basically steal money and will offer rudeness over the phone, untold waiting on a supervisor I'm convinced is sitting by smiling while listening to your complaints.

-I bought the card for 59.99 a month this was arond Christmas 08, I also purchased some software to download at a well established electronic chain. while downloading it would go into error and the PC usage came on saying I shouldn't be charged for this software time.
+I bought the card for 59.99 a month this was around Christmas 08, I also purchased some software to download at a well established electronic chain. while downloading it would go into error and the PC usage came on saying I shouldn't be charged for this software time.
 I thought this was strange " how can you be charged usage for an unlimited plan impossible" well I tried downloading this about a half dozen times over my trial period I noticed when it errored the PC card usage number would spike it went from 3GB to 9.14.

+I never received a bill (the 30 day trial is a crock, I purchased Dec 23rd first bill due Feb.
+1st).
+I went to store and paid cash (they don't accept anyone's check) balance due exactly what my first estimated bill was supposed to be 122.00.
 Mid January I'm still under the impression I'm dealing with an up and up company so I buy an " unlimited cell phone plan" for 99.00 a month that was the greatest plan and would save me money, paid cash everything is fine, and I had mentioned the time it happened but again reminded Verizon about not getting a bill.
 "We'll get it straightened out don't worry" I was told.

 She put me on hold and I was sent to a "red flag" that was a bad check department and my file was located their.
 I said you made a mistake but I have only paid in cash and I don't write bad checks". transferred back to Verizon who took my banking info for check by phone system, we went over numbers twice to make sure it was right.
 I got ahead of myself before she gave me the balance 911.12 for 1 month.
 I seldom talk on the phone how can this be "unlimited" she said I had 700.00 in internet usage going over 5GB.
 I argued that I had unlimited usage but anyway I paid half the bill in protest.

 I told her about the error on the PC card while downloading, a tech came on and said nothing they can do and actually I had occurred 900.00 and they knocked some off.
 I can't tell you how thankful I was to have someone cut my phone off for no reason, spend now about an hour and a half on the phone and to not charge me for something I didn't use.